Pemagatshel District

+Pemagatshel District (Dzongkha: པདྨ་དགའ་ཚལ་་རྫོང་ཁག།; Wylie: Pema-gatshel rdzong-khag) is one of the 20 Dzongkhags (districts) in Bhutan.

+Until 1970 the district was known as Khoi Dung.
+Dudjom Rinpoche named the district Pemagatshel which translates to "Blissful Land of the Lotus"- Pema means the Lotus and gatshel is blissful land.
+It is said that if one stands at the location of old Pemagatshel dzong and look around, the place resemble a full bloomed lotus.

-Dzongkhag Profile
+Dzongkhag profile

 Pemagatshel is located in the south east of Bhutan with an area of 517.8 km2 and has a total of 2,547 households.
 The dzongkhag is characterized by highly dissected mountain ranges, steep slopes and narrow valleys with little flat land.
 The elevation in the dzongkhag ranges from 1,000 meters to 3,500 meters above the sea level.
 The dzongkhag experiences an average annual rainfall of 1500 mm to 3000 mm.

 The dzongkhag is administratively divided into eleven gewogs.
 Rugged terrain and scattered settlements make the delivery of services in the dzongkhag both difficult as well as expensive.